Seattleites are worried Amazon’s outta here, but these New Yorkers aren’t

 The New York project “is a great sign” for the health of the Denny Triangle area, said Craig Kinzer, of Kinzer Partners, one of Seattle’s leading development deal makers.

-It’s a wager that there’s going to be, eventually, “a move back to ‘normal,'” he wrote in a an email.
+It’s a wager that there’s going to be, eventually, “a move back to ‘normal,'” he wrote in an email.
 Despite all the upheaval, people perceive that “Seattle will continue to be one of the top 10, maybe even top 5, urban areas that will thrive over the next 10 to 20 years.
 So yes, the purchase is a sign that we are still a very good bet.”

 It’s funny, I’m old enough to remember when the prospect of powerhouse New Yorkers buying up part of downtown would have sent provincial Seattleites into a spiral about the coming Manhattanization of the Emerald City.
 Now it’s a source of wry comfort: “We’re not dead yet!”